GennadyGS/CubeSharp/CubeSharp.md

 cube.GetValue("A", "1999"); // 0
 ```

-## Slicing the cubes.
+## Slicing the Cubes

-_Slice_ operation intuitively can be considered as pinning the indexes for some dimensions.
-Compare different ways to achieve the same result:
+A _slice_ operation can be thought of as pinning the indexes for some dimensions.
+There are several ways to achieve the same result:

 ```csharp
 // Get aggregated value for customer "A" and year 2007